by Roger Crowley

 What was fascinating though is how long it ultimately took to circumnavigate Africa and explore the eastern side.
 It took nearly 80 years to achieve his goals.
 Can you imagine a modern entrepreneur investing 80 years in one initiative?

-Exploring of the unknown in that time was characterized by rumor and myth until fact emerged.
+Exploring the unknown using only rumor and myth until fact emerged.
 At this point in the book, I often found myself comparing these voyages with modern day venture funded businesses.
 It’s hard to imagine massive fundings taking place on rumors and myths, yet these voyages did so.
 And they were extremely dangerous to those that participated.

 Like modern day business, there were a multitude of reasons for circumnavigating Africa.
 Some goals were financial while others were to overcome Islam’s grasp of lucrative trade routes to Europe.